magoo/AuthTables/README.md

 - Manual intervention from customer support
 - Older logins that have never been abusive

 These are example verifications that simple credential thieves will have significant hurdles or friction to manipulate, allowing you to increase the size of your users known graph.
+You'll do this by sending verified locations to `/add`.

 Additional verifications entirely dependent on your own risk tolerance.
 A bitcoin company, for instance, may require true MFA to add a location, whereas a social website may `/add` a location to the users graph if they've clicked on a link in their email.